-Make sure that you do your due diligence and check the VIN number of the car before you hook it up and drive away with the vehicle.
+Make sure that you do your due diligence and check that you're taking the right car before you hook it up and drive away with the vehicle.
 You’d be in real trouble if you take a car from someone who has nothing to do with the repo job that you were given.

 You don’t have a written notice: